Sat, Tim and I visited the Marin Headlands. At Golden Gate Bridge's north

 cushion.
 This happy condition lasted for about four miles before I reached the

-my feet and rarely thought about how much running was left.
+and rarely thought about how much running was left.
 I found this

 practice very relaxing and making the distance feel shorter or irrelevant.
 I